 On April 6, 2012, Zhengzhou Jiantou Xinyuan United Real Estate Co., Ltd., which developed International Plaza was liquidated (Note 22).
 During the liquidation process, the Zhengzhou branch of the federal tax bureau performed an assessment on the sufficiency of taxes paid, including LAT.
 There was no additional tax adjustment assessed by the Zhengzhou branch of the federal tax bureau and the Group received a tax clearance certificate confirming that there was no underpayment of taxes as of April 6, 2012.
-Based on the above, management performed a reassessment and concluded that the likelihood of the federal tax bureau overturning the deemed profit method approved by the local tax bureau is reasonably possible, and accordingly reversed the LAT liability accrued for these three projects totaling US\$22.8 million as of June 30, 2012.
+Based on the above, management performed a reassessment and concluded that the likelihood of the federal tax bureau is reasonably possible, and accordingly reversed the LAT liability accrued for these three projects totaling US\$22.8 million as of June 30, 2012.